 Over the years, time management has been a pillar of how effectively we can work.
-Most of us will be familiar with the 4-box grid, which without doubt, has its place in the effective management of time - helping us to prioritise based on importance and urgency.
+Most of us will be familiar with the 4-box grid, which without doubt, has its place in the effective management of time - helping us to prioritize based on importance and urgency.
 However, time runs out, and it doesn’t matter what your experience level is or how much knowledge you have, there are always only 24 hours in a day (apart from that one day a year when we have 25 hours and yet most of us still spend that extra hour asleep!).
 We need to start combining tried and tested time management techniques with personal energy management to help us be more sustainable and avoid burnout.

 Imagine one of those online games where the character has a finite amount of energy to complete a task in a finite amount of time.
 If you go too quickly, you run out of energy before the task is complete, and if you go too slowly, the clock runs down before your energy has expired.
 Along the way you can pick up ‘energy boosts’ to help you achieve the goal.
 Your working day can be thought of in a similar way, throughout the day your energy bar is draining - simply reordering tasks won’t give you more energy and you risk burnout.
 You have to find those ‘personal energy boosts’ that will help you get through the day and sustain you over time.